 Creation of safe space.
 Practice of kundalini yoga.
 Group sadhana.
 Elevated conversations.
 Reflections of people on the path who are thriving in their life.
 Guidance from elders.

 A true transformation of consciousness is possible when we embrace this path holistically.
-Yogi Bhajan shared the science of living, of transforming darkness into light.
+Kundalini Yoga shares the science of living, of transforming darkness into light.
 May we all continue to grow and to prosper, may we all face the shadow and darkness of the world with an open heart and mind.
 We are the lighthouses!
 We are the light!

 What is the main difference between taking a live yoga class at Sat Nam Fest and watching on the computer?

 What we do not get at home is the impact of the group, the fact that we tend to go deeper when inspired by those around us.
 Also there is an impact created by the group energy and group auric field on the individual level.

 How long have you practiced yoga? what made you start?

 I have been practicing yoga since i was 15.
 I found it in a book on beauty written by Raquel Welch!
 I instantly resonated with the practice and then joined a yoga school offering ashtanga yoga in London, which became my first yogic love affair.
 I then found Kundalini Yoga about 10 years later.
 One of my friends took me to Guru Singh’s class in Los Angeles.
 At first, I found it a little weird, but after a strong navel set one day, I found a part of myself that, until that moment, I did not know existed.
 I found a sense of my own power and presence.
 From that day, I immersed myself in the technology of Kundalini Yoga.
 It has transformed my life from the inside out.
 I am so grateful for the depth and breadth of these teachings.
 I feel blessed to share them with students all over the world.

 How do you stay grounded and comfortable while traveling, like on vacation or at a festival like Sat Nam Fest?